 Learning how to do laundry is not difficult.
 Today’s fabrics, detergents, and machines take most of the mystery and mistakes out of the process.
-Follow these ten basic steps for washable clothes and linens and you will have clean laundry to wear and use tomorrow.
-But, first determine if your clothes really need to be washed...it will save you time and money if you follow these guidelines for cleaning men's and women's clothes.
+Follow these ten basic steps for washable clothes and you'll have clean laundry to wear and use tomorrow.
+But, first determine if your clothes really need to be washed.
+You'll save time and money if you follow these guidelines for cleaning men's and women's clothes.

 Step One - Read the Labels

-Check all the care labels on your garments and linens.
+Check the care labels on your garments and linens.
 They will tell you whether an item can be machine washed.
-Every type of fiber has properties that determine how it reacts to heat, water and cleaning solvents.
+Every type of fabric has properties that determine how it reacts to heat, water and cleaning solvents.

 Place all clothes that are labeled “wash separately” or “hand wash” into separate piles.
 As a novice launderer, if it says, “dry clean only,” believe the label and place in a bag to take to the dry cleaners.